Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Efficient Forward Planning

 \section{Foreplan: Efficient Forward Planning}

 In this section, we propose Foreplan, our exact \underline{fo}rward \underline{re}lational \underline{plan}ner for rfMDPs.
 The input to Foreplan is an rfMDP.
 The output is a value function, which induces a policy.
-Foreplan computes the value function by finding an efficient state representation for the rfMDP and then running a linear program based on the state representation to calculate the value function.
-We first describe how Foreplan uses the state representation for rfMDPs and how it obtains the state representation.
-Afterwards, we outline how Foreplan computes a value function based on the found state representation.
+Foreplan computes the value function using a compact state representation for the rfMDP to exploit the indistinguishability of the objects and then running a linear program based on the state representation to calculate the value function.

+The first-order representation in rfMDP contains dependencies between PRVs.
+For using the representation in computation, we first need to recognize the dependencies and find a suitable representation of them to compute the value function efficiently.
+We first describe how Foreplan recognizes the dependencies and identifies a suitable representation.
+Afterwards, we outline how Foreplan uses the identified representation to compute a value function.